Nevvman18/rs41-nfw/README.md

 * Multiple, customizable transmission modes
     * [**Horus Binary 4FSK v2**](https://github.com/projecthorus/horusdemodlib/wiki)
         * One of the most efficient radio modes for HAB and other simple telemetry designs, allows for decoding of very weak signals
+    * APRS
+      * 1200 baud, with 1200Hz and 2200Hz tones achieved by FSK switching in a loop
     * RTTY
         * Customizable 45 and 75 baud rates, possibly other available
         * Customizable tone spacing as a multiplication of 270Hz (minimum Si4032 offset)